-Over the past months, a new virus has forced every New York jazz club to shut its doors – and jazz is a genre built on spontaneous creation.
-At live shows, the piano talks to the sax, and the sax talks back, as though each musician has a different color brush and the band is painting the canvas in real time.
+Now another virus has forced every New York jazz club to shut its doors—and jazz is a genre built on spontaneous creation.
+At live shows, the piano talks to the sax, and the sax talks back, as though each musician has a different-color brush and the band is painting the canvas in real time.
 Live shows are also how musicians pay their bills.
-As Veronica Leahy, a talented young saxophonist studying at the prestigious Berklee College of Music, told me: “Unless you’re getting a check from a university, you’re freelancing.
+As Veronica Leahy, a talented young saxophonist studying at Boston’s Berklee College of Music, told me: “Unless you’re getting a check from a university, you’re freelancing.
 Either you play consistently, or you starve.”

-Since March, there haven’t been any gigs to play in New York, and several clubs have closed their doors permanently.
+Since March 2020, there haven’t been any gigs to play in New York, and several clubs, including the Jazz Standard, have closed their doors permanently.
 Many of those that remain open depend heavily on out-of-town visitors.
 Even as the lockdown eases, it will be a long while before New York tourism flourishes.

-I asked Leahy how she’s been spending her time, without performance.
-“At the beginning of quarantine, I did a lot of recording projects, but there’s no software that allows you to play in real time with no latency,” she said.
-“So I started taking some production classes at Berklee and began working on other types of music that are less dependent on that real time interaction.”
+I asked Leahy how she has been spending her time, without performance.
+“At the beginning of quarantine, I did a lot of recording projects, but there doesn’t seem to be software that allows you to play in real time with no latency,” she said.
+“So I started taking some production classes at Berklee and began working on other types of music that are less dependent on that real-time interaction.”
 Arlo Sims, a jazz guitarist at Berklee, offered a similar story: “I told myself I’m going to practice so much with this time off.
 But honestly, I’ve ended up not being as interested in performance.
 I haven’t had a gig in months, so I’ve been playing a lot more indie music.
 Producing, sampling, making my own stuff and putting it online.”

-“I’ve talked to some of the owners and these places are really struggling,” Leahy told me.
-“I mean, jazz clubs were already always on the edge.
-But before we get a vaccine, there’s simply no way to host a show safely.
-Jazz bars are small for a reason—if you were going to follow social distancing, you’d have like ten people inside.
+“I’ve talked to some of the owners, and these places are really struggling,” Leahy told me.
+“I mean, jazz clubs were already always on the edge.”
+At least before vaccination is widespread, he continues, “there’s simply no way to host a show safely.
+Jazz bars are small for a reason—if you were going to follow social distancing, you’d have, like, ten people inside.
 There’s talk of doing outdoor concerts, but that won’t be a replacement.
 You need that tight space for the magic to happen.”

 Bands have begun playing in empty spaces and streaming the gigs online.
 Venues such as Smalls, the Village Vanguard, and the Jazz Gallery are hosting bands and charging an online audience a fee.
 But any money being paid seems more like a short-term donation than a long-term solution.
 YouTube makes it easy to watch jazz for free, but a screened showing is no substitute for the real thing.
 Audiences don’t go to clubs just to discover new talent.
 They go because they want to see the drummer’s sweat, feel the vibrations on the floor, and watch the audience around them.
 They’re not just spectators.
 They’re part of the show.